znuny/Znuny4OTRS-OutOfOfficeFilter/README.md

 **Installation**

-UUse the online repository or download the [package](https://addons.znuny.com/api/addon_repos/public/2195/latest) and install it via admin interface -> package manager.
+Use the online repository or download the [package](https://addons.znuny.com/api/addon_repos/public/2195/latest) and install it via admin interface -> package manager.

 **Configuration**